andkoc001/pands-problem-set/README.md

 ___

-This repository containes my solutions to the Problem Set for the Programming and Scripting module, Galway-Mayo Institute of Technology, 2019.
+This repository contains my solutions to the Problem Set for the Programming and Scripting module, Galway-Mayo Institute of Technology, 2019.
 Lecturer: dr Ian McLoughlin

 The detailed Problem Set instructions:
 <https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf>

 Disclaimer: As it is my first contact with Python, my codes are naturally imperfect.
-However, some comments or redundant pices of code, etc. are left intentionally for the purpose of learning, testing and future reference.
+However, some comments or redundant pieces of code, etc. are left intentionally for the purpose of learning, testing and future reference.

 ___